djaus2/BruceEckel.github.io/_posts/2017-01-07-a-canonical-equals-for-java.md

 > write a succinct `equals()` in a format that allows easy checking with visual
 > inspection.

-There are a number of checks you must ensure to properly determing whether the object you're comparing yourself to (which we'll call here the **rval**) is equal to this object:
+There are a number of checks you must perform to properly determine whether the object you're comparing yourself to (which we'll call here the **rval**) is equal to this object: